bisdn/bisdn.github.io/system-configuration/static_routing.rst

 Introduction
 ^^^^^^^^^^^^

-IPv6 is supported natively in BISDN Linux and baseboxd.
+IPv6 is supported in BISDN Linux and baseboxd.
 It provides simpler network provisioning mechanism, due to address auto-configuration and the advantage of building more recent and stable networks.

 IPv6 addresses are composed of 128 bits, separated by eight groups of four hexadecimal digits, for example: